atesgoral/ates.dev/src/posts/2024-12-01-responsive-canvas/index.md

 </script>

 The CSS dimensions we set on the canvas are the logical pixel dimensions.
-If your DPR is higher than `1.0`, the physical pixel density is higher than the logical pixel density, and therefore we're not rendering this circle in the crispiest way possible.
+If your DPR is higher than `1.0`, the physical pixel density exceeds the logical pixel density, and therefore we're not rendering this circle in the crispiest way possible.
 To fix this, we apply the DPR as a multiplier to the canvas dimensions: